Table of Contents

 To prevent the molecules from degrading with such extraction techniques, producers should consider more forward-thinking, advanced technology.

 Sixth Wave technology is the latest innovation in THC remediation.
 The technique relies on nanotechnology and is focused on CBD THC isolates and distillates hemp techniques.

 What problems does this technology solve?

-Sixth Wave recognized that manufacturers need an alternative, more cost-effective method.
+Sixth Wave recognized that manufacturers needed an alternative, more cost-effective method.
 Designed to improve the process, Affinity aims at solving different issues as seen with legacy chromatography.
 For instance, with chromatography, it’s hard to scale to large volumes of production.
-The equipment used in chromatographic technology is expensive, and requires highly-skilled scientific staff.
+The equipment used in chromatographic technology is expensive and requires highly skilled scientific staff.

 The overall process makes it easier for THC remediation and with so many benefits makes it an excellent choice for producers, in comparison to chromatographic and extraction methods.